Function available in CINEMA 4D Broadcast, Studio

-- All MoGraph objects and tools are located in the main MoGraph menu.
+- Most MoGraph objects and tools are located in the main MoGraph menu.

-- The three MoGraph-specific shaders can be found anywhere where shaders can be selected, in the Motion Graphics menu.
+- The four MoGraph-specific shaders can be found anywhere where shaders can be selected, in the Motion Graphics menu.

 - The MoGraph tags can be found in the Object Manager under Tags / MoGraph tags.